Chickpea, Orzo, and Spinach Chopped Salad

 - Make vinaigrette - Dice shallots.
 Whisk together shallots, vinegar (portion for vinaigrette), lemon juice, mustard, and honey.
 Add oil (portion for vinaigrette) while whisking.
 (Can be done up to 5 days ahead)

 - Spinach / Tomatoes - Prep as directed.

 - Heat a skillet or wok over medium heat.
 Add nuts to dry pan and cook, stirring constantly, until fragrant and lightly toasted, ~3 minutes.
 Set aside.

 - Return skillet to heat.
-Add oil (portion for salad) and then chicken to heated oil.
-Saute until chicken is golden brown and cooked through, 5 to 7 minutes.
-Add vinegar (portion for salad) and saute, scraping up any browned bits on the bottom of the pan, until vinegar coats chicken, ~1 minute.
+Add oil (portion for salad) and then beans to heated oil.
+Saute until beans are golden brown and fragrant, 4 to 5 minutes.
+Add vinegar (portion for salad) and saute until vinegar reduces and coats beans, ~1 minute.

-- Set chicken aside and let it cool slightly while you prepare the rest of the salad.
+- Set beans aside and let them cool slightly while you prepare the rest of the salad.